 The foundation disciplines for BCB are genetics, molecular biology, mathematics, computer science, statistics and physics.
 Students entering the BCB program are expected to have a strong undergraduate background in at least one of these disciplines and additional coursework in another.

 The following table summarizes the three areas in which BCB majors must demonstrate basic competence.
-A flow chart of the background and core courses is also provided.

 Students are strongly encouraged to take courses equivalent to the ISU courses listed below prior to enrollment in the BCB program.
 Where such preparatory coursework has not been taken, students will have the opportunity to take these courses during their first year of BCB graduate training to prepare for BCB core courses.